Ozia112/Team-2-FSE-repo/(C)Requirements/FunctionalRequirements/RF-03_FilterSearchBar.md

   - If you search for the name of the platform, the full name will appear

   - If you search for the teacher's name, their full name and the subject they teach will appear.

+  # Artifacts
+  - User Story:
+As a user, I want to filter data by date to view only the records from a specific period.

+- Acceptance Criteria:
+   - The user must be able to select a date range.

+   - The system must display only the records within the selected date range.

+- Use Case:
+Data Filtering with Filter Bar: This use case describes the process by which a user can apply filters to the data displayed in the application using the Filter Bar.

+Actors:
+User: Person using the application and applying filters through the Filter Bar.

+- Scenario:

+**Scenario 1**: Date Filtering

+Context: The user wants to view records from a specific period.

+Actions:

+The user selects a date range in the Filter Bar.

+The user applies the filter.

+Expected Result: The system displays only the records that fall within the selected date range.

+**Scenario 2**: Category Filtering

+Context: The user wants to view records from a specific category.

+Actions:

+The user selects one or more categories in the Filter Bar.

+The user applies the filter.

+Expected Result: The system displays only the records that belong to the selected categories.

+**Scenario 3**: No Matching Results

+Context: The user applies a filter, but there are no data that match the selected criteria.

+Actions:

+The user selects filtering criteria.

+The user applies the filter.

+Expected Result: The system displays a message indicating no results were found.

+**Scenario 4**: Modifying Filters

+Context: The user wants to change the filtering criteria.

+Actions:

+The user modifies the filtering criteria in the Filter Bar.

+The user applies the new filters.

+Expected Result: The system updates the displayed data according to the new filtering criteria.

+> Written by `TM-02`